 What's the story?

 In BEND IT LIKE BECKHAM, Jess (Parminder K. Nagra) is the obedient daughter of her tradition-minded parents who have mapped her life's flight path from law degree to Indian husband to perfecting her ability to cook 'aloo gobi'.
 They have also allowed her to develop her natural soccer playing talents by turning a blind eye to her practices in the park with her best friend, Tony (Ameet Chana).
 When Jess' older sister, Pinky (Archie Panjabi), prepares to get married, their parents decide that it is time for Jess to settle down.
 Just as they are telling Jess to curb her sports pursuits, she is offered the opportunity to take her playing to the next level, where she meets fellow player Juliette (Keira Knightley) and her good-looking Irish coach, Joe (Jonathan Rhys Meyers).

 Is it any good?

-Families can talk about why Jess feels she cannot talk to her family about her love of sports in Bend It Like Beckham.
+Families can talk about why Jess feels she can't talk to her family about her love of sports in Bend It Like Beckham.
 How does she defends her subterfuge.

 How does her father's cricket experience impact his view of Jess' soccer playing?